sudipkundu999/sudipkundu999/README.md

 ## Hey 👋, I'm [Sudip Kundu](https://www.sudipkundu.com/)! and you've reached my Dev space on the WWW :)

-I'm working as a UI Engineer @ Flipkart on the Partner network team.
-I like to explore new technologies & building projects on them.
+- I'm a UI Engineer at Flipkart on the `Seller Support, Partner Network & API` UI team.

-- 💻  See my portfolio at [www.sudipkundu.com](http://www.sudipkundu.com/)
-- 🤝  Connect with me at [Linkedin](https://www.linkedin.com/in/sudip-kundu)
-- 📖  Sometimes I write blogs on [Hashnode](https://blog.sudipkundu.com/)
+- I like to explore new technologies & build projects on them.
-- 🧠  I'm learning DSA

 <div align="center">